Thank you for protecting Lower Wolf Creek!

-We need your help to raise the final $200,000 to protect 422.5 acres (171 hectares) of ecologically significant land in the East Kootenay region.
+We have now raised the funds needed to protect 422.5 acres (171 hectares) of ecologically significant land in the East Kootenay region.
 Why is Lower Wolf Creek so important?

 • It’s an important wildlife corridor for American badger, grizzly bear, and elk,